OksanaVe/snpAIMeR/README.md

 The user provides candidate markers, genotypes from known populations, and a range of combination sizes to test.
 Within that size range, SNP_AIMeR tests every marker combination for its ability to assign the correct population to samples with known origin.

-Due to the factorial growth rate, we recommend testing no more than 15 markers.
-For example, testing 15 markers with combination sizes 1 to 15 (15! = 1.308 E+12 combinations total) on a system with 48 cores, 192 GB RAM took xx runtime.
+Due to the number of possible combinations, we recommend testing no more than 15 markers.
+For example, testing 15 markers with a combination size range of 1 to 15 (32,767 total combinations) on a system with 48 processing cores used about 20 GB of memory and took about 5 hours.
 To help with this, SNP_AIMeR automatically uses n - 1 the number of available processor cores.

 **Requires**
 1. A .stru (STRUCTURE) formatted genotype file.
 Individuals must have population assignments.